Hundemeier/sacn/README.md

 The usage of the receiver is way more simple than the sender.
 The `sACNreceiver` can be initialized with the following parameters:
- * `bind_address: str`: if you are on a Windows system and want to use multicast provide a valid interfaceIP-Address!
+ * `bind_address: str`: Provide an IP-Address to bind to if you want to receive multicast packets from a specific interface.
- Otherwise omit.
  * `bind_port: int`: Default: 5568.
 It is not recommended to change this value!
  Only use when you are know what you are doing!